Private equity fundraising for emerging markets halves

 Emerging Asia remained the leading region for fundraising - at 63 percent - but Latin American funds increased their share to 23 percent, from 10 percent in 2012.

-EMPEA said smaller private equity firms, raising less than $100 million each, are withstanding the slowdown better.
-These represented almost 75 percent of the funds that closed in the first half of 2013, compared to an average 5 percent in the past three years, its study showed.
+EMPEA said smaller private equity firms, raising less than $250 million each, are withstanding the slowdown better.
+These represented almost 70 percent of the funds that closed in the first half of 2013, compared to an average 53 percent in the past two years, its study showed.

 "Funds of these sizes are well-positioned to take advantage of the wealth of middle-market investment opportunities available at smaller ticket sizes in these markets," EMPEA President Robert van Zwieten said in a statement.